 Due to the time and space complexity of application code, the CPU and memory usage can get out of hand pretty quickly, requiring more and more instances.
 At that point, it is critical to know exactly how to prioritize optimization or troubleshooting efforts, whether for infrastructure cost reduction or response time improvement.

-Analysing application footprint
+Analyzing the application footprint

-Second, by selecting the application from the footprint chart’s breakdown, respective hot spot profiles will be opened, showing where exactly in the code the most resource consumption happens.
+Second, by selecting the application from the footprint chart’s breakdown, respective hot spot profiles will be opened, showing exactly where in the code the most resource consumption happens.